Cannabis culture: Netherlands

-In the Netherlands, coffee shops sell cannabis under certain strict provisions, due to marijuana's classification as a 'soft drug.'
-The Dutch policy of tolerance is generally considered successful but some concerns arise over drug tourism and cultivation, as it is still illegal to grow marijuana.
+It has been comented that "Although tourists flock to the Netherlands under the impression that cannabis is fully legal, since 1976 a tolerance policy has simply meant the sale of hash and marijuana is permitted in regulated 'coffee shops'."
+These regulated coffee shops sell cannabis under certain strict provisions, due to marijuana's classification as a 'soft drug' and this system of toleration is generally considered successful but some concerns arise over drug tourism as well as the way in which the cannabis is grown.